|June 2021: Our review of the FIST

 fluoride vs. chloride.

-researchers at DTU Chemical Engineering, we have invented a new
+with researchers at DTU Chemical Engineering, we have

 functional food ingredients.

 |Nov 2014.
 First relation between real patient data and biochemical properties of genetic variants causing Alzheimer's disease||We

 how clinical patient data of carriers of genetic

 variants (age of disease onset) can be correlated